|Ms E. Doorly||Head of Department|

-In Year 9, your son will build on previous English skills and prepare himself for the GCSE course, which begins towards the end of Year 9.
-From September to the February half term, the boys will study a range of modern and pre-twentieth century texts including: non-fiction texts, drama and a novel to lay foundations for the GCSE course.
+In Year 9, students will build on previous English skills and prepare themselves for the GCSE course.
+Students will study a range of modern and pre-twentieth century texts including: non-fiction texts, drama and a novel to lay foundations for the GCSE course.

 As a core subject, English is a compulsory GCSE where students are given the opportunity to gain two GCSE qualifications (Language and Literature).
-All students will study a range of texts including Shakespeare, early and modern Poetry, contemporary playwrights and modern novels.
+All students will study a range of texts including Shakespeare, early and modern Poetry and contemporary playwrights.

 All assessment is now terminal at GCSE for both Language and Literature.
 All students study both GCSE's.
 There is no controlled assessment or coursework.